labib08/AFL-2022/README.md

 4. Table Containing Results of Supervised Learning Models
 5. A Q-Q Plot of residuals for linear regression model

+Then, Supervised learning techniques are used to determine if predictive models can be developed.

 # Instructions on how to run your code.
 The supplied dataset must be contained in a CSV file in the same directory as the code titled "AFL-2022-totals.csv"